ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 If the user answers with yes, a new flow can begin.
 Below you can see the diagram of this first flow.
 As you can see, a lot of the parameters are optional.
-If the user wants to see all the houses without filling out the other questions he/she can do so.
+If the user wants to see all the houses without filling out the other questions, he/she can do so.
 The decision in the beginning “Does premises have bedrooms” is a decision the chatbot will make based on the type of premises the user chooses.
 I made this a go-to.
 If the type of the premises equals “houses” or “apartments”, the bot will go to the dialog where the user could enter his/her preference about the rooms.
 Otherwise, the bot will go to the next bot dialog.